ibm-messaging/mq-dev-patterns/Node.js-OTel/README.md

 For both a check is made to ensure that the `QMGR` specified is known.
 If not then a 400 error is returned.
 A check is made on `num`, and if not a number, or negative or two high, a randomly generated value is used as a replacement.
 A 200 is returned, and asynchronously the code will then put /  get `num` messages to / from the appropriate `QUEUE` on the specified `QMGR`.
 If an error is detected, then that is only recorded in the logs, and Otel instrumentation.

+## Tracing the path of messages
+The put mechanism marks approximately 1 in tolerance (by default 5) messages.
+The get signals an otel error for each marked message it sees.
+The get retrieves (if available) and logs with a new child span the put application's traceid, span and state as abstracted from the message it self.